kevkevinpal/attackathon/README.md

   - Opportunity cost of capital: for each channel that is opened, 5% p.a. charged on the total capital deployed in the channels, assuming 10 minute blocks.
+- When compared to the operation of the network _without_ a jamming attack, how many honest htlcs were dropped as a result of the attack?

 ### HackNicePlz